| The Romancers:

 are also on the Varese Sarabande set.
 Thankfully, also

-available on CD is “The Slauson Shuffle” by The
+available on CD is “The Slauson Shuffle” by the

 Romancers on Del-Fi Records, with cuts from the “Do

-the Slauson” and “Let’s Do the Swim”
+the Slauson” and “Let’s Do the Swim” albums.
+This

 This article is based on audio taped telephone interviews